 One of the most effective ways of advertising your book is to run sponsored ads on Amazon Marketing Systems (AMS).
 You create an ad that shows the cover of your book alongside the snappiest, most attention-grabbing description of your book you can think of using 150 characters or less.

-You then come up with keywords targeted to your prospective readers that are based on your book’s genre, the authors that write in that genre, and books similar to yours.
+You then come up with keywords targeted to your prospective readers.
+These keywords are based on your book’s genre, the authors that write in that genre, and books similar to yours.

 For example, if you’ve written a horror book, you will want to include keywords like horror, terror, murder, fright, and nightmare, as well as horror authors such as Stephen King, Anne Rice, and Mary Shelley (among many others).
 Then you’ll list all of the books you can find (and their authors) that are much like your book.
 Amazon will take all of this information and display your ad on the relevant book description pages.

-There is a lot more to advertising with AMS than illustrated in this short description, but fortunately, there is a lot of help on the internet.
+There is a lot more to advertising with AMS than illustrated in this short description.
+And fortunately, there is a lot of help on the internet.
 You might start with Reedsy’s free course on Amazon Ads for Authors: https://bit.ly/2mxzrHi.

 Marketing your book on Amazon can be difficult—but it’s doable!